-← Back to Peace Museums
+← Back to Universities at War

 The novelist Shiba Ryotaro is not only one of Japan’s most prolific and best-selling authors.
 He is also a key figure within the popularization of war-related tourism, heritage tourism and contents tourism in multiple localities across Japan.
 There are many example, but the four I have actively researched most are: